insooth/insooth.github.io/partial-functions-magic-values.md

 }
 ```

-We left validation of `Point`'s internal data up to type constructors.
+We left validation of `Point`'s internal data up to the type constructors.
 Note that we do not check third `Point`'s internal tuple value `alt` because it does not play a role in the distance calculation algorithm.
 Augmented `distance` always verifies input arguments during runtime.

 ## Function return value

-Function's return type defines _co-domain_ that includes all the possible values of return type.
+Function's return type defines _co-domain_ that includes all the possible values of the return type.
 Function `distance` returns all the possible `unsigned` values, and value `0` is marked as magic to indicate invalid input or other errors.
 That is a common technique in C programming to return magic value indicating failure.
 Unfortunately, `distance` does it wrong.

-Consider output of `distance(p, p)`, where `p` is an object of `Point`.
-Distance between two same points shall be zero metres, and zero indicates failure.
+Consider output of `distance(p, p)`, where `p` is an object of type `Point`.
+Distance between two same points shall be zero metres, while zero indicates failure.
 We found severe bug: in certain cases correct input produces correct output that is indistinguishable from failure.
 Due to fact it happens only _in certain cases_ during execution, it makes debgging real challenge.

 How to fix it?
 One option is to change the return type to [`optional`](http://en.cppreference.com/w/cpp/experimental/optional) or its hand-made counterpart `pair<bool, unsigned>` that contains meaningful value in `second` if `first` is `true`.
-Changing from `unsigned` to signed `int` to return `-1` in case of an error seems promising, but it widens the co-domain and shrinks collection of meaningful values which is not good news.
+Changing from `unsigned` to signed `int` and returning `-1` in case of an error seems promising, but it widens the co-domain and shrinks collection of meaningful values which is not good news.
 Depending on context in which `distance` is used, warnings about mixing signed and unsigned may arise.

 We can apply defensive programming through [blessed split](https://github.com/insooth/insooth.github.io/blob/master/blessed-split.md) and explicitly shift validation to the caller thus making `distance` always succeeding: